Key Information

 - - Ultrasound-guided aspiration and biopsy

 You have been to courses, listened to lectures, watched videos and tried on your own.
-Now enhance your learning and come to the RVC to practise doing a basic abdominal ultrasound examination.
+Now enhance your learning and come to the RVC to practise doing a basic abdominal ultrasound examination with direct help to hand.

 Why do this course?